 Chicken Cheese and Avocado Enchiladas with Avocado Verde Sauce via Hott Mama in the City

-I stared by peeling all 5 of my Avocados.
-I used 3 to make my Guacamole, and used 2 for the Avocado Verde sauce.
+I started by peeling all 5 of my Avocados.
+I used 3 to make my Guacamole and used 2 for the Avocado Verde sauce.
 The original recipe calls for 3, but I didn’t want to skimp on the Guac.

 After peeling and slicing up the Avocados, I threw it in my food processor with 1 1/4 cups of Verde sauce–I actually used half Verde Salsa and half Verde Enchilada sauce.